tefra/xsdata/docs/examples/xml-modeling.rst

 XML Modeling
 ============

-By using multiple samples you can create more complete models.
-The generator will merge duplicate classes and their fields and their field types.
+The code generator supports processing xml documents directly.
+That means even without a schema you can easily create at the very least an initial draft of your models just from samples.
+If you use a directory with multiple samples the transformer will merge and flatten duplicate classes, fields and field types.

 .. code-block:: console